mireille07/UNIL_Lausanne/README.md

 ### 1) Installing the necessary packages
 -for language support spacy, nltk
 -for modelling pandas, numpy, sklearn, etc...
--if we want to read data into our notebook with the Kaggle API there are some passage to do
+### 2- Models
+  as Model for our analyses we went for :
+  - Logistic regression
+  - KNN
+  - Decision tree
+  - Random Forest models.

-### 2) data analysis and preparation
+### 3- data analysis and preparation
 The dataset doesn't have missing value and there are more or less the same number fo elements for each class.
-We just need to transform the level difficulty to read it, so we encode [difficulty] with an ordinal encoder.
+We first encode the column [difficulty] of the training dataFrame, with an ordinal encoder.
   {A1,A2,B1,B2,C1,C2}->{0,1,2,3,4,5}

+  But afterward we notice thatthere were no use for that in our analyses
-### 3) Model without cleaning
+### 4- Model without cleaning
 We implement the models show in class without cleaning.
 We use a Tf-idf vectorizer and do hyperparameter tuning to find the best hyperparameter and check the results obtained.

-  ###Our results Without Data cleaning

-### 4) Cleaning data
+### 5- Cleaning data
-This time we clean data: remove punctuation, tokenisation, lemmatisation\stemming, vectorization we did try different approach, on the code we delete the bad one and left the best one.
+This time we clean data by:
+- Remove punctuation
+- Remove stop word
+- Tokenisation
+- Lemmatisation
+- Vectorization
+we did try different approach to see the best combination which lead us not to remove the stop word anymore since some sentences are short.

-### 5) Submission
+### 6- Submission
-We use our best model with the cleaned sentence of file 'unlabelled_test_dat.cvs', then we need to decode our result {0,1,2,3,4,5}->{A1,A2,B1,B2,C1,C2} same format as in the file 'sample_submission.cvs', download in csv format and submit in Kaggle.
+We use our best model with the cleaned sentence of file 'unlabelled_test_dat.cvs', then we need to decode our result {0,1,2,3,4,5}->{A1,A2,B1,B2,C1,C2} same format as in the file 'sample_submission.cvs', download in csv format and submit on Kaggle with an accuracy of 0.45.

-### 6) Our results

-    # - Without Data cleaning
+### 7- Model Improvement:

+    Many are the ways to improve the accuracy of a model, in our case , we went for the Principal Component Analysis (PCA) which for some unknown reason didn't improve our model. then We tried the Bert Model from HuggigngFace...